codexns/golang-build/docs/development.md

  - Install this package by executing
    `git clone https://go.googlesource.com/sublime-build "Golang Build"` inside of your `Packages/` folder
- - Use the Package Control command "Satisfy Dependencies" to install `shellenv`, `newterm`, `package_events` and then `golangconfig` so they are available to the Python plugin environment
+ - Use the Package Control command "Satisfy Dependencies" to install the `shellenv`, `newterm`, `package_events` and `golangconfig` dependencies and then restart Sublime Text

 ## General Notes